-In the Coq solution based on well-scoped terms we use a separate typing judgment (extrinsic typing).
+In the Coq solution based on scoped terms we use a separate typing judgment (extrinsic typing).
 In this case, the differences in the proof structure are negligible and the developments are very similar - of course, we have to prove preservation of typing.
 However, this similarity may depend on this proof in particular, or on the fact that we have ported it from the typed to the untyped setting, rather than starting one from scratch.
-Or it can be a factor of the SN proof itself, since different case studies, e.g. (Momigliano, 2012), suggest otherwise.
-In any case, extrinsic typing scales more easily to dependent types (see, e.g., the Agda formalization in (Abel et al., 2018)), whereas intrinsic typing is challenging (Danielsson, 2007; Chapman, 2009; Altenkirch & Kaposi, 2016).
+Or it can be a factor of the SN proof itself, since anecdotal evidence, e.g., (Momigliano, 2012), suggests otherwise: in that case study roughly 1/4 of the theorems involved maintaining type invariants.